SultanS1/airTicketsApp/README.md

 # Air Ticket

-## This project was done as a test task (Note: API is mock, there was not provided api so here is imitated api response)
+## This project was done as a test task

 This project was done in short amount of time.
 Feature module and Clean Architecture are applied.